Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Soft Skills/02_Mediation-and-Community-Liaison-and-Networking.md

 ### Learning Activities

-- **Brainstorming activity** (10 min): How to recognise effective team collaboration (what makes network/collaboration run smoothly): a common goal, clearly expressed needs, member involvement, co-creation and collaboration, the ability to adapt to new ideas, respecting and paying attention to others, encouraging exchanges through convivial moments, highlighting positive results, trusting each other's work.
+- **Brainstorming activity** (10 mins): How to recognise effective team collaboration (what makes network/collaboration run smoothly): a common goal, clearly expressed needs, member involvement, co-creation and collaboration, the ability to adapt to new ideas, respecting and paying attention to others, encouraging exchanges through convivial moments, highlighting positive results, trusting each other's work.
-- **Group activity** (30 min): Form groups to brainstorm on what are the main tasks/roles and qualities of a good network coordinator.
+- **Group activity** (30 mins): Form groups to brainstorm on what are the main tasks/roles and qualities of a good network coordinator.
 The whole session then gets together to share their ideas.
   **Summarise**: Guide or check list of the best behaviours to adopt as a network or working group coordinator (listening, encouraging exchanges through conviviality, highlighting positive results, making information easily accessible, fostering a collaborative environment).